kudobuilder/kudo.dev/content/docs/cli/commands.md

 :::

 ::: flag --service-account string
 Override for the default serviceAccount.
-By default a service account "kudo-manager" is created with cluster-admin permissions.
+By default, a service account "kudo-manager" is created with cluster-admin permissions.
  If a custom service account is provided, it has to exist and has to have cluster-admin permissions.
 :::

 ::: flag --unsafe-self-signed-webhook-ca
 Use self-signed CA bundle (for testing only) for the webhooks.
-By default KUDO expects [cert-manager](https://cert-manager.io/) to be installed, multiple versions are supported.
+By default, KUDO expects [cert-manager](https://cert-manager.io/) to be installed, multiple versions are supported.
 :::